FAQ

 • The document format

-As a translator specialising in CSR, business law and the environment, I can translate and proofread a variety of business documents, including:
+As a translator specialising in business law, sustainability and DEI, I can translate and edit a variety of documents, including:

 • Business contracts